HON95/prometheus-esp8266-dht-exporter/README.md

 [![GitHub release](https://img.shields.io/github/v/release/HON95/prometheus-esp8266-dht-exporter?label=Version)](https://github.com/HON95/prometheus-esp8266-dht-exporter/releases)

-A Prometheus exporter for IoT temperature and humidity measurements, using an ESP8266 (Arduino-compatible) with a Wi-Fi module and a DHT (temperature + humidity) sensor.
+An IoT Prometheus exporter for measuring temperature and humidity, using an ESP8266 (Arduino-compatible) with a Wi-Fi module and a DHT (temperature + humidity) sensor.

 ## Metrics